BoxLang 🚀 A New JVM Dynamic Language Learn More...

 • June 2022: Internet Explorer 11 desktop application was retired

-• Now (2025): IE mode in Edge is the only way to run IE-dependent code
+• Now (2026): IE Mode in Edge is the only viable path for IE-dependent code on any modern OS

-• 2029: IE mode will be completely removed from Microsoft Edge
+• 2029: IE Mode will be completely removed from Microsoft Edge — no fallback will exist on any platform

 What This Means For Your Applications